 Bone Builders is a free senior strength training and balance exercise program.
 It can prevent and reverse osteoporosis and improves muscle strength, balance and bone density, along with helping with energy and general health.
 Classes are taught by certified volunteer leaders at over 20 locations throughout Merrimack, Rockingham, and Belknap counties: Schedule of Classes.*

 *PLEASE NOTE* To ensure the safety of both volunteers and attendees, all in-person Bone Builders classes are currently suspended until further notice.
-We are currently in the process of filming these classes to be aired on public access networks, TBD.
+You can access virtual classes HERE!
 We hope to expand our public access channel coverage in many cities and towns across New Hampshire!
 Thank you for your understanding—stay safe!*

 If you are interested in being a volunteer Caregiver or want to learn more about Bone Builders session leaders, check out these job descriptions.